Spotify_Logo_RGB_Green copy.png

 User flow

-Using the storyboard I selected, I created a user flow to show how a user would interact with the app’s social feature when trying to share a song of the moment.
+Using the storyboard I selected, I created a user flow illustrating how a user would interact with the app’s social feature when sharing a song of the moment.

 Lo-fi Wireframes

-After establishing the user flow, I sketched out the low-fidelity wireframes of the new feature.
-I kept in mind of Spotify’s already established design and made sure to keep the framework as close to what is already exists in the app.
+After establishing the user flow, I created low-fidelity wireframes for the new feature.
+I kept Spotify’s existing design principles in mind and ensured that the framework closely aligned with the app's current layout.

 High fidelity wireframes & prototype